 III.
-PRODUCT RECALL:
+PRODUCT WITHDRAWAL/RECALL FOR REASONS OTHER THAN SUBSEQUENT REACTIVE TESTS:

-MEDIC will institute a product recall for issued components when errors or additional information are discovered that could have an adverse effect on the safety, purity or potency of the product.
+MEDIC will institute a product withdrawal or recall for issued components when errors or additional information are discovered that could have an adverse effect on the safety, purity or potency of the product.